 Twenty-some weeks ago, I had no idea what was, and wasn't, OK to use on my skin whilst expecting.
 But having passed the halfway point in my first pregnancy, I feel I'm in a good place to make a few baby-safe skincare recommendations.
 Like a lot of women, being "with child" has prompted me to take a closer look at the things I use to pretty up my face and hair.
 Opinions vary on a lot of beauty ingredients (aside from retinol, which is deemed unsafe), so there aren't hard and fast rules.
 That said, I operate under the assumption that if something maybe isn't good for the tiny person growing inside me (how weird does that sound?), it's probably not doing me any favors either.
+Having PCOS also informs my current product choices, as I tend to steer clear of potential endocrine disruptors, such as synthetic fragrances and parabens.

 Living by these still-unfamiliar beauty rules isn't always easy, but one of the simplest ways to navigate them is by sticking with natural products.
 I already had a few firm favorites, but my beauty routine was missing a few key things.
 From pregnancy-safe acne treatment to non-toxic moisturizer, I've discovered a few winners in the past six months.
 They're so good, I wish someone had told me about them before I got pregnant, but I'm more than happy to sing their praises now.